darzouras/darzouras-eleventy-cms/pages/uses.md

 * Overcast for podcasts
 * Spotify Premium for music
 * Netflix, VRV for streaming videos
-* Day One for notes, journaling
+* Day One for personal notes, journaling
+* Notion for work notes, task organization

 ## Development